marcusbotacin/marcusbotacin.github.io/_teaching/sw-security.md

 * Android Apps.
 * Web Apps.

-The projects will be hand-on.
+The projects will be hands-on.
 Students are expected to be able to find vulnerabilities in real apps.

 Covered content: